 Of important note, Munich is also a city of artists.
 Munich has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Munich’s character.

-Because of many things, Munich is a great place for families with children to consider.
-First of all, many other families with children live here, making Munich a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Munich has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Munich is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Munich’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small city, Munich does not have a public transit system used by locals to get to and from work.
+Munich is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Munich in 2022 was $40,720, which is upper middle income relative to North Dakota and the nation.
 This equates to an annual income of $162,880 for a family of four.
 However, Munich contains both very wealthy and poor people as well.